codemonkey800/fall-2015-cs146-projects/README.md

-# Fall 2015 CS146 Project 2
+# Fall 2015 CS146 Projects
-Some sort of tree project or something.
+A bunch of projects for CS146, some of them are partner projects.

 # DON'T BE A DICK PUBLIC LICENSE